Who we are

 EDRLab also dedicates expert resources to the promotion of native accessibility on the European e-book market.

 Founder members of EDRLab are: Editis, Hachette, Madrigall, Media Participations, Syndicat National de l’édition, Cercle de la Librarie, Centre National du livre, the French State and Cap Digital.

-EDRLab is located inside Cap Digital offices.
+EDRLab is located inside the Cap Digital building in Paris.
 Cap Digital is the French business cluster for digital content and services.